mongodb/docs/source/core/aggregation.rst

 Memory for Cumulative Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Certain pipeline operators need to see their entire input set before
+Certain pipeline operators require access to the entire input set
-they can produce any output.
-For example, :aggregator:`$sort` must see
+before they can produce any output.
+For example, :aggregator:`$sort`
-all of its input before producing its first output document.
-The
+must receive all of the input from the preceding :term:`pipeline`
+operator before it can produce its first output document.
+The current
-current implementation does not go to disk in such cases, and all of
+implementation of :aggregator:`$sort` does not go to disk in these
+cases: in order to sort the contents of the pipeline, the entire input
-the input must fit in memory to be sorted.
+must fit in memory.

-:aggregator:`$group` has similar characteristics, and must also see
+:aggregator:`$group` has similar characteristics: Before any
-all of its input before anything can be produced.
-However, this
+:aggregator:`$group` passes its output along the pipeline, it must
+receive the entity of its input.
+For the case of :aggregator:`$group`
-usually doesn’t require as much memory as sorting, because only one
+this frequently does not require as much memory as
-record needs to be kept for each unique key in the grouping
+:aggregator:`$sort`, because it only needs to retain one record for
+each unique key in the grouping specification.
-specification.

-The current implementation will log a warning if a cumulative operator
+The current implementation of the aggregation framework logs a warning
-consumes 5% or more of the physical memory on the host.
-Cumulative
+if a cumulative operator consumes 5% or more of the physical memory on
-operators will signal an error if they consume 10% or more of the
+the host.
+Cumulative operators produce an error if they consume 10% or
-physical memory on the host.
+more of the physical memory on the host.

 Sharded Operation
 -----------------

-The aggregation framework can be used on sharded collections.
+The aggregation framework is compatible with sharded collections.

-When the source collection is sharded, the aggregation pipeline will
+When the operating on a sharded collection, the aggregation pipeline
-be split into two parts.
-All of the operators up to and including the
+splits into two parts.
+The aggregation framework pushes all of the
+operators up to and including the first :aggregator:`$group` or
+:aggregator:`$sort` to each shard using the results received from the
+shards. [#match-sharding]_ Then, a second pipeline on the
+:option:`mongos` runs.
+This pipeline consists of the first
-first :aggregator:`$group` or :aggregator:`$sort` are pushed to each
+:aggregator:`$group` or :aggregator:`$sort` and any remaining pipeline
+operators

+The :option:`mongos` pipeline merges :aggregator:`$sort` operations
+from the shards.
+The :aggregator:`$group`, brings any “sub-totals”
+from the shards and combines them: in some cases these may be
+structures.
+For example, the :expression:`$avg` expression maintains a
+total and count for each shard; the :option:`mongos` combines these
+values and then divides.

-shard.
-(If an early :aggregator:`$match` can exclude shards through
+.. [#match-sharding] If an early :aggregator:`$match` can exclude
-the use of the shard key in the predicate, then these operators are
+   shards through the use of the shard key in the predicate, then
-only pushed to the relevant shards.)
-A second pipeline, consisting of
+   these operators are only pushed to the relevant shards.
-the first :aggregator:`$group` or :aggregator:`$sort` and any
-remaining pipeline operators, is executed in mongos, using the results
-received from the shards.

-For :aggregator:`$sort`, the results are merged.
-For
-:aggregator:`$group`, any “sub-totals” are brought in and combined; in
-some cases these may be structures.
-For example, the
-:expression:`$avg` expression maintains a total and count for each
-shard; these are combined in mongos and then divided.